Communities

 By the way, to mention people on Codidact, you should click the dropdown after typing in @...
 This creates the special mention like in this comment which actually notifies the user.

-Jirka Hanika‭ wrote 6 months ago
+Jirka Hanika‭ wrote about 1 year ago

 An arguably obligatory use of classifiers (whether we call them that or not) in English is when counting uncountable nouns.
 While ordinary nouns are used for that purpose, the choice of the specific noun is often idiomatic... leaving the speaker with no other choice.
 Conversely, the list of Thai classifiers referenced from the answer concludes with "...common words may occassionally be used as classifiers."